Jonas-Portes/File-Organiser/README.md

 ## Description

-A Python script that automatically organizes files in a folder by distributing them into subfolders according to their file type.
-The script categorizes files based on their extensions and moves them to appropriate folders such as Images, Documents, Videos, Music, and Other.
+A cross-platform Python script that automatically organizes files in a folder by distributing them into subfolders according to their file type.
+The script features a graphical user interface for folder selection and categorizes files based on their extensions, moving them to appropriate folders such as Images, Documents, Videos, Music, and Other.

 ## Features

+- **Cross-platform compatibility**: Works on Windows, Linux, and macOS
+- **Graphical User Interface**: Easy folder selection with file dialog
+- **Command Line Interface**: Fallback option when GUI is not available
+- **System Detection**: Automatically detects and adapts to the operating system
-- Automatically categorizes files by extension
+- **Automatic categorization**: Files are categorized by extension
-- Creates category folders if they don't exist
-- Handles duplicate files gracefully
+- **Creates category folders**: Only creates folders when there are files to organize
+- **Handles duplicates gracefully**: Skips files that already exist in destination
+- **Progress feedback**: Shows completion status with file counts
-- Supports common file types:
+- **Supports common file types**:
   - **Images**: .png, .jpg, .jpeg, .gif
   - **Documents**: .pdf, .docx, .txt, .xlsx, .xml, .json
   - **Videos**: .mp4, .avi, .mkv, .mov